 Sequence: Step 1.
-Use the "people wheel" method (see Definitions) of getting every participant to meet every other participant on an individual basis.
+Use the wordwheel method (see Definitions) of getting every participant to meet every other participant on an individual basis.

 Step 2.
 Form a "talking circle," (see Definitions) explaining that this is a way to have discussions about important things.
 Even though individual introductions were made in Step 1, go around the circle and have everyone state his or her name loudly and firmly so that the person is introducing herself or himself to the entire group.
 Speaking strongly and positively in this way is known as affirmation.
-Usually, shyness will become evident, so make clear that we will go around the circle stating our name loudly and this time with a strong gesture, such as an uplifted hand, a thumping of the fist, and clapping by the group for each such gesture.
+Usually, shyness will become evident, so make clear that we will go around the circle stating our name loudly and this time with a strong gesture, such as an uplifted hand, a thumping of the fist, or a clapping for attention.
+Go around the circle several times until all are speaking clearly and positively.
+Have one last "go-around" using the expectation setting method (see Sample Methods section).